mide/minecraft-overviewer/README.md

 - `ADDITIONAL_ARGS`
   Default Value: _null_.
 Set to contain any additional arguments you'd like to pass into `overviewer.py`.

+- `ADDITIONAL_ARGS_POI`
+  Default Value: _null_.
+Set to contain any additional arguments you'd like to pass into `overviewer.py --genpoi`.

 - `CONFIG_LOCATION`
   Default Value: `/home/minecraft/config.py`.
 Set to a different path to override the provided configuration.
 This only makes sense if you have a different configuration in a volume.